shrey141102/PythonProjects/README.md

 ### Password Generator
 Generate strong and secure passwords with a custom password generator.
 An essential tool for cybersecurity enthusiasts.

+### PiFiglet
+A simple python program to change the font into a given font style.

 ### Rock Paper Scissors
 Classic rock-paper-scissors game to test your luck against the computer.
 Simple yet entertaining.